syedtshah/TimeTable/README.md

 # TimeTable
-Android app to view timetable (of 5th sem CSE, SJCE to be precise)
+Android app to view timetable (of V 'A' CSE, SJCE to be precise)